xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 # For Loops and Iterators #
 ## Test Cases ##

-We shall join the following code at the start of each input:
+We shall concatenate the following code at the start of each input:

 ```
 class __range__(object):